mori-lab/mori-lab.github.io/QAL21.md

 ### Jevgēnijs Vihrovs (University of Latvia)

-Title: Quantum Speedups for Dynamic Programming on $$n$$-Dimensional Lattice Graphs
+Title: Quantum speedups for dynamic programming on $$n$$-dimensional lattice graphs

 Abstract:
 Motivated by the quantum speedup for dynamic programming on the Boolean hypercube by Ambainis et al. (2019), we investigate which graphs admit a similar quantum advantage.